Lifespan of air duct sealing

 Frequently Asked Questions

-How often should I reseal my air ducts?
+How often should I inspect my air duct sealing?

-While some minor duct sealing can be a DIY project, it's generally best to have a professional HVAC technician inspect and seal your ductwork to ensure it's done properly.
+While some minor duct sealing can be done as a DIY project, it's generally best to have a licensed HVAC contractor handle the work to ensure it's done properly and safely.

 Connect with certified professionals in your area